Boffee/modgame/README.md

 - trigger
 - create new entity types

-# Hooks
+# Hooks (Mechanics)

-Hooks allow entities to ON_TRIGGER additional actions before, during, or after an action is performed.
+Hooks allow entities to call additional actions before, during, or after an action is performed.
 Players can create mods with infinite complexity by creating and combining hooks.

 Currently, Mod Game supports the following hooks: